 In addition to income and resources, requirements for NH SNAP calculate certain deductions when considering food stamp applications.
 Factors taken into consideration when adding in deductions include: shelter and utilities, child care costs, child support payments, expenses for the self-employed and medical expenses for elderly or disabled family members.

-New Hampshire Citizenship Requirements for SNAP Benefits
+Learn About New Hampshire Citizenship Requirements for SNAP Benefits

 Food stamps requirements in New Hampshire also make it mandatory for applicants to show proof of their legal presence in the country, as either U.S. citizens or lawful noncitizens.
 To qualify for food stamp assistance in NH through citizenship requirements, citizens must show documentation such as certified birth certificates or valid, current passports.
 In order to qualify for SNAP benefits as a noncitizen or a legal alien, potential beneficiaries must prepare immigration papers.